Arts Education and Access Income Tax Administrative Rules

 5. If no tax return is filed because the income of the household is below the filing limits, the combined incomes earned or received by the individuals who otherwise would be considered as residents of a household if a tax return were filed.

-E. For purposes of the Household Exemption, “Household income” includes all income, whether or not included in Oregon taxable income or federal adjusted gross income.
-Household income includes, but is not limited to income from jobs, net self-employment income, net rental income, Social Security benefits, disability benefits, child support, unemployment benefits, alimony, pensions, interest and other investment income.
+E. For purposes of determining if household income is at or below the federal poverty guideline, “Household income” includes all positive income, whether or not included in Oregon taxable income or federal adjusted gross income.
+Household income includes, but is not limited to income from jobs, net self-employment income, positive net rental income, Social Security benefits, PERS benefits, federal (including VA) retirement benefits, disability benefits (including VA disability), child support, unemployment benefits, alimony, pensions, interest and other investment income.
+Losses shall be treated as zero income.

 To determine liability, age shall be determined as of December 31st of each taxable year.
 The tax will be imposed upon a resident, who is otherwise liable for payment of the full amount of tax, if the resident reaches their 18th birthday by December 31st of any taxable year.
 The tax may not be prorated if an individual is less than 18 years of age for a portion of a tax year.